dannylongeuay/dannylongeuay/README.md

 </p>

 <h3 align="left">Quote of the Day: <span style="color:grey;">(theysaidso.com)</span> </h3>
-<q>Don't use all-or-nothing thinking.
-Take each day as its own day, and don't worry about it if you mess up one day.
-The most important thing you can do is just get back up on the horse.</q>
+<q>If you like what you do, and you're lucky enough to be good at it, do it for that reason.</q>
 <hr/>
-<p>Last updated at 2022-10-17 01:16:55 UTC</p>
+<p>Last updated at 2022-10-18 01:10:30 UTC</p>